djeendebak/ForcedMountain/README.md

 - Only lets you activate the portal if all mountain shrines have been activated.

 ## Possible Future Additions
+- Add messages to people trying to active the portal before all mountain shrines
+- Add messages to show the amount of mountains shrines in the map
 - Add a scanner to the portal to find the remaining mountain shrines
 - Add an on screen counter for the mountain shrines